denalisk/gummybear-app/src/GummyBearApp/README.md

 ## Description

 #### A simple website built to for a fictitious gummy bear online merchant.
 Users can view existing gummy bears, edit their details, and add new gummy bears to the database.
 Users can also delete existing gummy bears.
+Styling generally based off of http://www.fancyfortunecookies.com/

 ## Specifications